hyscale/hyscale/README.md

 ## Contribute

 Do you have any inputs that can make HyScale better?
 Say, a bug or a feature request?
-Please open a new issue here.
-See our architecture & contributor documentation here.
+Please open a new issue [here](https://github.com/hyscale/hyscale/issues).
+See our architecture & contributor documentation [here](https://github.com/hyscale/hyscale/blob/master/docs/contributor-guide.md).

 ## Community
 Let us know your experiences with HyScale!
 Questions, Issues, Suggestions - we look forward to them all!
-* Follow @hyscaleio updates on Twitter
+* Follow [@hyscaleio](https://twitter.com/hyscaleio) updates on Twitter
-* Read @teamhyscale  updates and musings on Medium
+* Read [@teamhyscale](https://medium.com/@teamhyscale)  updates and musings on Medium
 * Write to us at connect@hyscale.io  and we will respond as quickly as we can.

-## Overview

-**The K8s App Deployment Tool**

-Kubernetes (K8s) has emerged as the de facto container orchestration platform offering excellent abstraction over infrastructure.
-But app deployments and delivery mechanisms to K8s are still way too complex.
-Delivery tools should simplify things for a developer so that developers can focus on writing apps & building value.
-This is best achieved if all the complexity of deployment completely disappears!
-HyScale is a starting point for how a simplified service spec can allow developers to easily deploy the various (micro-)services in their app to K8s without having to wade through K8s complexities and also without having to write or maintain hundreds of lines of manifest YAML.

 ## Capabilities

 **Automatic containerization & auto-generation of K8s yamls**

 HyScale offers a declarative spec for K8s abstraction using which K8s manifests & docker files are automatically generated, docker images are built & pushed to the target docker registry, and the manifests are deployed to the K8s cluster resulting in a URL.

 **App-centric abstraction**